-Interest-only mortgages, secured against an asset can be a useful financial solution for a number of circumstances in order to keep the monthly repayments down, however, like many financial decisions there is a range of factors to consider.
+Interest-only mortgages, secured against an asset can be a useful financial solution for a number of circumstances in order to keep the monthly repayments down, however, as with many financial decisions, there is a range of factors to consider.

 This article will explore the differences between secured and unsecured loans, the advantages and disadvantages of interest only secured loans, typically how much can be borrowed, the lending criteria and the application process.